-Sensory table activities are always my kiddos top choice during center time.
+Sensory table activities for preschoolers are always a way to get kiddos involved in learning during center time.
 The key to getting them there week after week is by changing out the filler and tools frequently to keep the learning fresh and engaging.

 When it comes to filling your sensory table, the ideas are only limited to your imagination.
 Get creative and think about what you would have liked to play and explore with as a child.
 This is your opportunity to do something that you always wanted to do.